Fractured Heels Recovery

 by kenneth panco

-Fractured Heels Fighters - I created a closed facebook community to allow those suffering from fractured heels to communicate with each other where only positivity is allowed.
+Fractured Heels Fighters - I created a closed facebook community to allow those suffering from fractured heels to communicate with each other where rule #1 is POSITIVITY ONLY.
 If you are interested in joining click here.
+I have also created an Instagram account that include Physical Therapy Exercises and other to be determined content.

 I decided to write this because when I was injured, I couldn’t find much information online about what the recovery and rehabilitation process was like for someone with bilateral calcaneal fractures (fractured heels).
 My hope is that any of my recovery story can be used to benefit someone else with the same injury or any other injury where the odds are stacked up against you.